Professional Member of Editorial Freelancers Association and Publishers Marketplace.

 Book Proposal Critique

 IMPORTANT: Please let me know which literary agents you are submitting to before I evaluate the proposal, as each agency’s requirements differ.
 Book proposal writing and revision help is also available, if desired.

 For this service, I will read through your proposal, making in-text comments and putting together a formal critique letter.
-In this evaluation, I will note strengths and weaknesses within each proposal element and also offer suggestions for improvement.
+In this evaluation, I will note strengths and weaknesses within each proposal element and offer suggestions for improvement.
 After the query letter, the proposal is a nonfiction writer’s most important marketing piece in his or her quest toward publication.
 Fiction writers will have to submit proposal elements, such as a novel synopsis and about-the-author page.
-Again, individual agent and publishing house submission requirements differ.
+Again, submission requirements may vary among individual agents and publishing houses.

 Query Letter Critique and Revision